mochi-mallard/ANDSheCan/README.md

 Also sorted out my contact form, really happy with how those form fields turned out.
 So cool how I could change the colour of the outlines on focus.

 Added a "Back to top" link on the homepage.

+For a looong time, I couldn't figure out why I couldn't get the "upcoming events" info to scale with the browser getting smaller...
+It was because of "white-space: nowrap;".

+Home images are a bit off-centre and not aligned precisely.
+I'm happy that they can scale with the browser changing size though :') Having fun with media queries today!